elfilaoussama/TaskFlow-Zen/src/README.md

 -   [**`hooks/`**](./hooks): Contains custom React hooks that encapsulate reusable logic, such as `useSound` for audio feedback or `use-toast` for notifications.

 -   [**`lib/`**](./lib/README.md): A collection of library code, utility functions, type definitions, and the main Firebase configuration.

--   `globals.css`: The global stylesheet, which includes Tailwind CSS directives and theme variables for ShadCN.

--   `layout.tsx`: The root layout for the entire application.